-The search and substantive examination of international applications are performed by the Patents Division.
-In this division, there are 401-117 substantive examiners, of which about 30% have more than 10 years' experience in their respective fields of science, the majority of the examiners hold Master's degrees and about 2324% hold Ph.D. degrees.
+About 30% of the examiners have more than 10 years' experience in their respective technical field, the majority of them hold Master's degrees and about 24% of them hold Ph.D. degrees.
+The minimum qualifications set for patent examiner candidates include a Bachelor's degree in sciences, engineering or medicine and high writing skills in Hebrew and English.
+A third language will add credit in favor of the candidate.
 The ILPO examiners have the language skills to comprehend at least those languages meeting the minimum documentation requirement under PCT Rule 34, as well as several others.
-All examiners are fluent in English and Hebrew.
-Some examiners also have excellent knowledge of German, French, Russian, Spanish, Arabic, Italian, Romanian and Portuguese.
+Some examiners also have mother-language level of Arabic, Russian, French, Ukrainian, Amharic, Romanian, Spanish, Italian, German and Portuguese.
 All of examiners possess bilingual, and some of them trilingual or quadrilingual capabilities.

 Israel is known for its advanced technology and large number of high-tech companies in many diverse fields.
 The ILPO patent examiners are all experts in their fields.
 Previous to employment by the ILPO, many of the patent examiners were employed in their industrial field and are therefore well versed in the related technology.
 This diversity in examiner competencies is warranted by the multi-faceted structure of our national industry.
-Additionally, the examiners hold advanced academic degrees in their respective branches of science or technology.

-New examiners undergo a two-year guided training by a senior examiner, along with lectures from experts.
-This training program provides the examiners with a broad understanding of patent prosecution and its legal aspects, and enhances their proficiency in performing prior art searches and their competence in examining patent applications (for more details please see "Training resources" below).
+Trainee patent examiners undergo a two-year training program providing the examiners with a broad understanding of patent prosecution and its legal aspects, and develops their proficiency in performing prior art searches and their competence in examining patent applications (for more details please see "Training resources" below).

-A large number of patent examiners are graduates of prestigious universities such as the Israel Institute of Technology - Technion, Weizmann Institute and the Hebrew University.
-Examiners are further encouraged to participate in seminars and courses in their respective technical fields in order to maintain and update their competencies at a high level.
+Examiners are further encouraged to participate in seminars and courses in their respective technical fields in order to maintain their competencies at a high level and up-to-date.